Paths to Graduation

 The International Baccalaureate Diploma requires a demanding, pre-university course of study that leads to external examinations.
 The IB Diploma Programme follows a comprehensive, two-year international curriculum that aims to have students share an academic experience emphasizing critical thinking, intercultural understanding and the exposure to a variety of perspectives.
 To receive an IB Diploma, students must accrue a minimum of 24 points.
 The maximum possible number of points is 45 – a maximum of 7 points for each subject group and a maximum of 3 points for Theory of Knowledge (ToK) and the Extended Essay.
 In addition, students are required to fulfill the requirements of the CAS (Creativity, Activity, Service) component of IB Diploma studies.
 Three courses are taken at Higher Level (HL) and three at Standard Level (SL).

-The NAISR Academic Diploma is the culmination of a challenging, university-preparatory program for students who plan to pursue higher education upon graduation.
+The NAISR Academic Diploma is the culmination of a challenging, university-preparatory programme for students who plan to pursue higher education upon graduation.
 Courses include a range of offerings in English, modern languages, social studies/history, sciences, mathematics, art and a variety of electives.
 A minimum of 24 credits is required to graduate with an NAISR Academic Diploma.
 One year of coursework in one subject area = one credit.
 An NAISR Academic Diploma is a minimum requirement for acceptance to universities in the United States and Canada.
 This diploma will also meet the requirements for acceptance to various higher education courses in Europe.

 Before deciding on one of our three diploma options, it is important for parents and students to research university requirements for institutions in which they may be interested.